-What many people don’t know, however, is how this discovery came about, which leads us to U.S. Patent No. 6,630,507.
+What many people don’t know, however, is how this discovery occurred.
+This leads us to U.S. Patent No. 6,630,507.

-Research published back in 2003 changed the future of cannabis forever.
+Research published back in 2000 changed the future of cannabis forever.

-Hampson et al. revealed how cannabinoids could have the potential to treat “age-related, inflammatory and autoimmune diseases,” meaning that those suffering from a wealth of conditions such as Alzheimer’s disease, Parkinson’s disease, HIV, and dementia – to name but a few – could finally have a more natural treatment alternative.
+Hampson et al. revealed how cannabinoids could have the potential to treat “age-related, inflammatory and autoimmune diseases.”
+As a result, those with Alzheimer’s disease, Parkinson’s disease, HIV, or dementia could finally have a more natural treatment alternative.

-3) CBD to end the opioid epidemic in America?
+3 – CBD to End the Opioid Epidemic in America?

 - CBD is an exogenous cannabinoid that acts on several neurotransmission systems involved in addiction.

 There is an age-old misunderstanding that cannabis kills brain cells and turns users into stupid, lazy shadows of their former selves!

-The study looked at 2,152 cannabis users and compared results with 6,575 participants who had minimal exposure to cannabis.
+The study looked at 2,152 cannabis users and compared results with 6,575 participants with minimal exposure to cannabis.
 The results showed that associations between cannabis use and cognitive functioning of adolescents and young adults were minimal.

 One small step for cannabis lovers, one massive step against the rumor mill of false marijuana theories!

-5) CBD vs. THC
+5 – CBD vs. THC